Raghul127/Backend-Lists/README.md

 <br>
 3. Put this folder in the root.
 <br>
-4. index.php is main file.Run by enterin localhost/reg2.
+4. index.php is main file.Run by entering localhost/reg2.
 <br>

 # Features: